cardeliverynetwork/openapi.net/cdnlink/README.txt

 Prerequsites
 ============
-- Windows XP/Server 2003
+- Windows XP/Server 2003 or later
 - .NET Framework 4
-- SQL Server 2005 or later (earlier versions and other databases me work but are untested)
+- SQL Server 2005 or later (earlier versions and other databases are untested but may function)

 Getting the software
 ====================